-More than weddings themselves, though, I love those billions of events right before the wedding, with the cherry on top being the bachelorette party.
+One of my best friends got married this week, and I was so excited, more about the bachelorette party than the actual wedding.
 There’s nothing like a girls’ night out to pretend we’re young again.
 Did I mention I’m about to turn 30 soon?
 Exactly.

-It’s made of an all-butter dough and a sweet, creamy, custard-like filling.
-It’s basically candy with a crust, like a good old-fashioned pecan pie should be, but it’s not too sweet.
-It tastes like caramel and is loaded with pecans, making it both gooey and crunchy, which is my favorite part.
+It’s made of an all-butter dough and a sweet, creamy, caramel-y filling.
+It’s basically candy with a crust, like a good old-fashioned pecan pie should be.
+It’s loaded with pecans and it both gooey and crunchy, which is my favorite part.

 - Add 2-4 tablespoons heavy cream to the filling for richness and a creamy texture.